eduvpn/eduvpn.org/posts/vpn-product-technology-comparison.md

   your home router running OpenWRT?
 - Were (security) audits performed on the software and the protocol?
 - Is the software available as open source?
-- Is the VPN protocol used an open standard?
+- Is the VPN protocol an open standard?

 ### PPTP